ircam-ismm/dotpi/installing-a-raspberry-pi.md

 Connection to dotpi-dev-123.local closed by remote host.
 ```

 After the reboot, the Raspberry Pi is ready.
-It will connect to the wifi, and to the `dotpi-manager`.
+It will connect to the WiFi, and to the `dotpi-manager`.